HYF-Class19/workflow-group-2/students-bio/anitasharma.md

 ### I am a computer science Teacher

 > Practice makes man perfect
+>
 > ![Profile Picture](https://avatars.githubusercontent.com/u/103582907?v=4)
+>
-> Learning
+> Learning now a days

 1. **French** on Duolingo
-2. _Coding_ at Hack Your Future
+2. _Coding_ by self practice with the guidance of Hack Your Future
-3. Git and Github